Terradue/doc-tep-geohazards/source/community-guide/cloud/github.rst

 Organizing the GitHub teams
 +++++++++++++++++++++++++++

-Whithin a GEP GitHub organization, you can organize as many teams including any number of members (typically developers).
+Within a GEP GitHub organization, you can organize as many teams including any number of members (typically developers).

 Owners have full access to all repositories and have admin rights to the organization.